Bakkai Station: History

 In June 2023, this station was selected to be among 42 stations on the JR Hokkaido network to be slated for abolition owing to low ridership.
-The closure took place on 14 March 2025.
+The station was officially closed down on 14 March 2025.

 Passenger statistics

 In fiscal 2020, the station was used by an average of 3.8 passengers daily.

 Surrounding area

 The station was located in the Kutonebetsu district on a hill approximately two kilometers inland away from the coastal settlement of Bakkai (former Bakkai Village).
 In front of the station, weeds grew everywhere except the road, and there were only a few dilapidated houses and sheds, no stores.
 Hokkaido Highway 510 Bakkai Kabutonuma Station Line passed near the station.